mlubinsky/mlubinsky.github.com/editor/README.md

 https://akselmo.dev/posts/how-i-use-kate-editor/
 https://apps.kde.org/kwrite/ cross platform IDE

+Kwrite is basically Kate without any plugins.
+Both applications are hosted in the same repo and developed at the same time.

 MacOS:
 You can change TextEdit to handle plain text: Format > Convert to plain text, or Shift + Command + T.